Florida Map

-Explore the county map of Florida.
+Explore the Florida county map shown above.
 There are 67 counties in US states of Florida and Florida became a territory of US in 1821 with 2 counties complementing the provincial divisions retained as a Spanish territory.

 Counties of Florida